 Showers and volleyball courts are sometimes available from other Stone Island businesses -- sometimes free of charge -- making Mazatlan day trips to Stone Island inexpensive and stress-free.

-Allow us to guide you to five of the long-popular Stone Island restaurant favorites that have been drawing those on Mazatlan day trips for years.
+Allow us to guide you to four of the long-popular Stone Island restaurant favorites that have been drawing those on Mazatlan day trips for years.

 In 1985 the late Lety Aguirre founded Lety's on Stone Island, a family-run palapa restaurant located right on the beach.
 Lety was a native of Stone Island, and took great pride in her restaurant.